Last Updated on

 Most of these positions, however, require prospective therapists to also go on to earn their master’s degree in psychology or a related field, at which point they can become licensed and start practicing if they have accrued enough supervised clinical experience.

-Earning a Ph.D. or Psy.D. will also make prospective therapists more desirable candidates, but it is not necessary for most positions.
-Read on to see more specific information about becoming therapist, as well as the qualities that make a good therapist.
+Earning a Ph.D. or Psy.D. will make prospective therapists more desirable candidates, but it is not necessary to begin practicing.

 - Do You Need To Be A Psychologist as a Therapist?